 What to include in the portfolio:

 Any work you feel that best demonstrates a wide range of your creative skills and abilities.
-It should contain between 10 and 20 individual pieces (original pieces and/or good quality photographs).
+It should contain a minimum of 10 individual pieces (original pieces and/or good quality photographs).
 Every piece should be accompanied by a descriptive label indicating its title, the year of creation and a brief description of the conceptual thinking and/or realization process.
 You may include a few images or photographs per piece (to show details or the process, for example).
 Possible pieces may include (but are not limited to):

 - Drawings or paintings;